$3,150 | Grades 6–8 & 9–12

 • We’ll be tent camping in or near Acadia National Park throughout the week.

-Rustic Facilities: Campsites are basic but beautiful, with access to bathrooms and showers every few days.
+Rustic Facilities: Campsites are basic but beautiful, with access to flush bathrooms.
+Short showers are available every 3 days.

 Setup & Breakdown: The group works together to set up camp, cook meals, and keep shared spaces clean—an important part of the experience.